 .
 Make sure to parametrize the script accordingly.

-- Create the vector search index for the
+- Create vector search indexes for the following collections:

 financial_news

-Note: For creating the vector search index, you can run the following python script located in the
+Note: For creating the vector search indexes, you can run the following python script located in the

 backend/loaders/db/